TeboM/Cyberx100Days/README.md

 ## 🎯 Goals

 - ✅ Complete 30 days (Phase 1 - Why 30 days?
 They say it takes 21 Days to form a habit, we take it further, we make sure)
-- 🕐 Progress to 60 and then 90 days
+- 🕐 Progress to 60, 80 then 100 days
-- 📚 Improve in DFIR, Threat Hunting, Web Exploitation, and more
+- 📚 Improve in Security Research, Investigation Methodology, Malware Analysis, Threat Hunting, Web Exploitation, Learn new skills...
 - 🚀 Build consistency, clarity, and confidence

 ---